-Soon enough, a three-way battle between the villainous pair, the costumed civilians and the street gang erupts on the streets.
+Soon enough, a three-way battle between the villainous pair, the costumed civilians and the street gang breaks out.
 Despite being ordered not to engage, RoboCop steps in and breaks up the fight.
-However, the masked dad manages to get out of Murphy’s damaged cop car and finds a nearby missile launcher as he prepares to wipe the Urban Kurs.
+However, the masked dad manages to get out of Murphy’s damaged cop car and finds a nearby missile launcher as he prepares to wipe out the Urban Kurs.
 RoboCop manages to shoot him, but he’s too late as he gets the shot off and strikes the Detroit Vigilante’s car, causing a massive explosion.
-The issue then ends as Media Break reports that everyone except RoboCop was decimated in the blast and that the vigilante program gets pulled from the air.
+The issue then ends as Media Break reports that everyone except RoboCop was decimated in the blast and that the vigilante program was pulled from the air.

 With issue #11, we get a different writer and artist team in Evan Skolnick and Herb Trimpe for this done-in-one story involving a battle between cyborgs.

 As a humanoid machine gets up and kills its creators, his narration states that he used to be known as Daniel O’Hara.
 When he used to be a human, he was an OCP employee who diverted funds and took tech from the company to create his own version of the RoboCop program called the Cyber-Wraith project.
 When OCP caught on to this, he was fired and RoboCop ultimately gunned him down.
 Now that he’s been reborn via his own project, Cyber-Wraith prepares to get revenge on our cyborg hero.

 Meanwhile, Anne Lewis is chasing down a pair of goons down an alley.
 Fortunately, RoboCop comes by and helps her arrest them.
 As they drive back to the station, Murphy starts hearing a feint voice in his head.
 Later, two police officers named Cohen and Juarez are on patrol when they come across the Cyber-Wraith just walking through the streets.
 After they contact headquarters, Sgt.
 Warren Reed gives him authorization to fire.
 However, they soon regret their action as the Cyber-Wraith fires a missile and blows up their car, taking them both out.
 Not too long after returning to the station, RoboCop and Lewis overhear the situation and head out in an armored cruiser.